Kenyan doctors strike over pay and training extends into third week

 The doctors have held a number of protests in the streets of the capital and other major cities since the strike began.

-A previous strike in 2017 lasted three months and some doctors in individual hospitals downed their tools at various times during the COVID-19 pandemic to protest lack of personal protective equipment and other grievances.
-(Reporting by George Obulutsa and Duncan Miriri; Editing by Devika Syamnath)
+A previous strike in 2017 lasted three months and some doctors in individual hospitals downed their tools at various times during the Covid-19 pandemic to protest lack of personal protective equipment and other grievances.